debate-map/app/README.md

 ### Deploying to Firebase

+1) Run `tsc` in a console, and keep it running in the background. (this reduces quick-deploy compile times from ~59s to ~32s, by enabling incremental compilation)
-1) Run `npm run deploy-dev` or `npm run deploy-prod`. (depending on which Firebase project you're targeting -- as configured above)
+2) Run `npm run [quick-]deploy-[dev/prod]`.
+Quick-deploy time is ~32s, instead of ~86s for full (since it doesn't use minification and such).
+Dev/prod depends on which Firebase project you're targeting (as configured above).